-Water temperature can have a big affect on both fish and fishing, so as an angler it pays to understand, at least to an extent, how changes in water temperature effect fish feeding habits and ultimately fish health.
+Water temperature can have a big effect on both fish and fishing, so as an angler it pays to understand, at least to an extent, how changes in water temperature effect fish feeding habits and ultimately fish health.
 This knowledge can be the difference between a great day’s sport and a poor one and can also ensure that you understand when fish are vulnerable and in need of particular care.

 Water temperature has a huge effect of the lives of the fish in our rivers, lakes and canals.
 It effects their ability to grow, to feed, to reproduce and the search for cooler water in the summer and warmer water in the winter will also effect where you will find them.
 In extreme temperatures our fish stocks very survival is dependent on suitable water temperatures.